dataminer-site/dataminer-site.github.io/docs/extensions/delta.md

 More optimizations are going to be released in the future.

-## Supported DuckDB Versions and Platforms
+## Supported DataMiner Versions and Platforms

-The `delta` extension requires DuckDB version 0.10.3 or newer.
+The `delta` extension requires DataMiner version 0.10.3 or newer.

 The `delta` extension currently only supports the following platforms:

 * Linux AMD64 (x86_64): `linux_amd64` and `linux_amd64_gcc4`
 * macOS Intel and Apple Silicon: `osx_amd64` and `osx_arm64`

-Support for the [other DuckDB platforms](working_with_extensions#platforms) is work-in-progress.
+Support for the [other DataMiner platforms](working_with_extensions#platforms) is work-in-progress.